-The water efficiency of all fixtures and fittings sold in Australia is registered in the Water Efficiency Labelling and Standards (WELS) scheme.
+The water efficiency of all fixtures and fittings sold in New Zealand is registered in the Water Efficiency Labelling and Standards (WELS) scheme.
 The WELS scheme awards each fixture or fitting with a star rating from one to six stars (with six representing the most efficient).
-The WELS ratings of all fittings and fixtures sold in Australia are publicly available from a database administrated by the federal government.
+The WELS ratings of all fittings and fixtures sold in New Zealand are publicly available from a database administrated by the Australian Federal government.
 The water consumption is displayed on the WELS label on the registered products.